 Qualification of applicant

-Talented, enthusiastic candidates with excellent analytical and communication skills holding a PhD degree in computational mechanics, polymer mechanics, or applied mathematics are encouraged to apply.
-Experience in multi-scale modelling and micromechanics is of benefit.
+Talented, enthusiastic candidates with excellent analytical and communication skills holding a university degree (MSc, with high grades) in Mechanical Engineering, Computational Mechanics or Applied Mathematics are encouraged to apply.
+A background and strong interest in mechanics of materials is required.
+Experience in multi-scale modelling and micromechanics, and experimental mechanics is of benefit.

 A meaningful job in a dynamic and ambitious university, in an interdisciplinary setting and within an international network.
 You will work on a beautiful, green campus within walking distance of the central train station.
 In addition, we offer you:

 Eindhoven University of Technology is an internationally top-ranking university in the Netherlands that combines scientific curiosity with a hands-on attitude.
 Our spirit of collaboration translates into an open culture and a top-five position in collaborating with advanced industries.
 Fundamental knowledge enables us to design solutions for the highly complex problems of today and tomorrow.

 Do you recognize yourself in this profile and would you like to know more?

 Please contact the hiring manager dr. Hans van Dommelen (j.a.w.v.dommelen[at]tue.nl).

 Visit our website for more information about the application process or the conditions of employment.
 You can also contact HR Services Gemini at HRServices.gemini[at]tue.nl.